2017 Goetemann Artists in Residency

 · Closing talk Thursday July 25, 2017

-The RNAC and GAR are excited to welcome artist Nathan Thomas Wilson as the initial Goetemann Fellowship recipient.
+The RNAC and GAR welcomed artist Nathan Thomas Wilson as the initial Goetemann Fellowship recipient.
 The Goetemann Fellowship is a new award, established in 2017 as a vehicle for bringing public art to Rocky Neck.

 · Cape Ann Museum talk, Sunday August 13, 2:00 PM

-Clara Lieu, a professor, writer, and visual artist has been chosen as The GAR Distinguished Artist/Teacher for 2017.
+Clara Lieu, a professor, writer, and visual artist was chosen as The GAR Distinguished Artist/Teacher for 2017.
 Lieu’s practice uses drawing, printmaking, and sculpture as a means to explore the extremes of human emotion.
-Currently teaching at the Rhode Island School of Design, Professor Lieu will give a lecture about her work at The Cape Ann Museum on Sunday, August 13, 2017.
+Currently teaching at the Rhode Island School of Design, Professor Lieu gave a lecture about her work at The Cape Ann Museum on Sunday, August 13, 2017.
 Professor Lieu has received grants from the Berkshire Taconic Community Foundation and the Puffin Foundation and is a Partner in ART PROF: a free, online educational platform for visual arts.
-As a guest of The Goetemann Artist Residency and The Rocky Neck Art Colony, she is leading a four-day workshop for participant artists, exploring personal stories as an inroad to art.
+As a guest of The Goetemann Artist Residency and The Rocky Neck Art Colony, she led a four-day workshop for participant artists, exploring personal stories as an inroad to art.

 Alex Peyton Levine